dermanu/EEGMoCapSetup/README.md

 # EEGMoCapSetup

-This repository contains all required software and configuration files to run the EEGMoCap study, integrating EEG, video, motion capture, and VR streams via LabStreamingLayer (LSL).
+This repository contains all required software and configuration files to run the [study](https://github.com/dermanu/EEGMoCapCKC), integrating EEG, video, motion capture, and VR streams via LabStreamingLayer (LSL).

 ---